aantron/ocaml.org/data/planet/talex5/qubes-lite-with-kvm-and-wayland.md

 with their windows appearing on the host desktop like any other application.
 However, I also had some problems:</p>
 <ul>
-<li>A stated goal of Wayland is &quot;every frame is perfect&quot;.
+<li>A stated goal of Wayland is "every frame is perfect".
 However, applications generally seemed to open at the wrong size and then jump to their correct size, which was a bit jarring.
 </li>
 <li>Vim opened its window with the scrollbar at the far left of the window, making the text invisible until you resized the window.
 </li>